 When you receive your transaction list, go through with a highlighter and find all the relevant charges.
 You should also be able to note what the charge was for and decide why you think it was unfair.

-Step 3: Write asking for your money back
+Write to your bank asking for your money back

 It's now time to contact the bank and ask for your money back.

-If you fit into the Ombudsman criteria from Step 1, this is where you use the fairness argument.
-This is not based on any law, but is about simply telling your story about how the charges have impacted you and caused or worsened your financial situation as well as firmly stating you'll take the matter to the Ombudsman or court if it refuses to hear your case or if it rejects it.
+If you fit into the hardship criteria above, this is where you use the fairness argument.
+This is not based on any law, but is about simply telling your story about how the charges have impacted you and caused, or worsened, your financial situation as well as firmly stating you'll take the matter to the ombudsman or court if the bank refuses to hear your case or if it rejects it.